784956494/784956494.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
-I'm a student at Yale enrolled in the 4-year joint B.S./M.S. program for Mathematics.
-I currently work with Prof. [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) at Yale on geometric representation learning.
-I'm generally interested in exploring how to build foundational models for structured datasets, particularly for real-world applications.
-I'm also interested in finding the theoretical justifications for empirically observed phenomena in training large-scale models.
+I'm a first year PhD student in computer science at the University of Illinois Urbana-Champaign (UIUC), advised by Prof., [Ge Liu](https://www.mit.edu/~geliu/).
+Previously, I obtained my Bachelors ans Masters in Mathematics at Yale University, advised by Prof. [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) and Prof. [Menglin Yang](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page?id=509).
+I'm mainly insterested in geometric deep learning, such as generative modelling on Riemannian manifolds and non-Euclidean foundation models, with applications in the natural sciences such as protein synthesis.
+I'm also broadly interested in exploring how to build foundation models for structured datasets, particularly for real-world applications.